DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 You don’t owe anything to anyone really, other than yourself.
 I knew that trying to work that day was a bad idea but I felt like I owed you all a blog post, like I owed my boyfriend the satisfaction of finally seeing me being productive, and I felt that I owed it to the brand to get their gorgeous things online and publicised.

 I knew I wasn’t feeling it but I let the whole ‘fake it ’til you make it’ mantra take over.
 I felt like that was what was expected of me, but I realise that no one was putting any pressure on me that day other than myself.

-I feel that it’s important to present both the good and the bad on my blog, and this here was a ‘bad’ day.
+I feel that it’s important to present both the good and the bad, and this here was a ‘bad’ day.
 We all have them.
 I’m using this experience as a bit of a learning curve: I’m shying away from the glossiness of ‘fake it ’til you make it’ from now on and making a promise to listen to myself.
 I’m 33 in a few days, I like to think I’m getting to know what I’m about.